TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/pascal/index.md

 {% endraw %}

-Capitalize in Pascal was written by:
+[Capitalize](https://sampleprograms.io/projects/capitalize) in [Pascal](https://sampleprograms.io/languages/pascal) was written by:

 - smjalageri

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 18 2020 11:36:50.
 The solution was first committed on Oct 17 2020 07:57:13.
 As a result, documentation below may be outdated.